 Our relationship with the world of plants may soon be a lot more intertwined than any of us could have imagined.

 Researchers at Worcester Polytechnic Institute in Massachusetts have effectively hacked a spinach leaf to function as living, beating human heart tissue.
-The proof-of-concept is so bewildering that it demands viewing via the video below before further explanation.
+The proof-of-concept is so bewildering that it demands viewing via the video above before further explanation.

 So how did they pull this off — and why?